JessicaZng/CS162/homework/hw3/README.md

 **Due Thursday, February 3 at 11:59 pm (pacific time)**

 In HW3 and HW4, you will use OCaml to implement the big-step operational semantics for λ<sup>+</sup>.
 In this assignment, you will implement the subset of λ<sup>+</sup> involving arithmetic, boolean, and list operations, while let-bindings and functions will be the main focus of the next assignment.

 ## Overview

 * You will need to refer to section on operational semantics of the manual posted on Gauchospace.
 * The files required for this assignment are located in this folder.
-In particular, you will need to write all your code in [`eval.ml`](eval.ml).
-  The only function you need to implement is `eval`.
+In particular, you will need to write all your code in [`eval.ml`](eval.ml).The only function you need to implement is `eval`.
 * You will need to write about 50 lines of code for this assignment.
 * To test your code, you can either compare your output against the reference interpreter or use the unit test helpers defined in `test.ml`.
 We will not be scoring how you test your code.

 ### Setting up